 The present continuous is often used to talk about the kinds of activities that you would put in your Outlook Calendar.

-Give each student a copy of the blank weekly appointment planner and tell them that their task is to arrange a fun activity with each member of the class.
+In this activity students are given a copy of a blank weekly appointment planner.
+Their task is to arrange a fun activity with each member of the class.

-Now is a good time to brainstorm some of the language they might need and put it on the board.
+First brainstorm some of the language that might be needed and put it on the board.
 Have pairs of students model the activity openly and make any corrections and additions you feel necessary.
 You might come up with some phrases like these:

 What are you doing on Tuesday morning?